Commercial real estate in Turkey: overview

 Turkey is the largest economy of Central and Eastern Europe, and the sixth largest in Europe.
 Despite the economic slowdown all over Europe, Turkey recorded a relatively high economic growth among emerging countries last year.
 The Turkish investment market has gained significant liquidity, with a number of major transactions completed over the last six to eight months.

-After the law adopted in 2012, removing the reciprocity rule and allowing foreigners to purchase real estate in Turkey, many foreign investors have entered the Turkish market.
+Following the law adopted in 2012 that removed the reciprocity rule and allowed foreigners to purchase real estate in Turkey, many foreign investors have entered the Turkish market.
 We expect this trend to continue.
 The high demand for office space in big cities such as Istanbul, Ankara, İzmir and Bursa will probably attract market players to enter into office projects.

 Real estate investment

 The Housing Development Administration (TOKI) is a non-profit government administration, with a target group of low and middle-income families who are not able to own a housing unit.
 It is the most active institutional investor in the market.
 It participates in a significant amount of transactions relating to all real estate projects in Turkey.
 It usually enters into sub-contractor agreements with third party contractors, and shares the profit from sales of the projects.
 It also sells land owned by the public administration from time to time.